Georges Charpak: Life

 Georges Charpak was born on 1 August 1924 to Jewish parents, Chana (Szapiro) and Maurice Charpak, in the village of Dąbrowica in Poland (now Dubrovytsia in Ukraine).
 Charpak's family moved from Poland to Paris when he was seven years old, beginning his study of mathematics in 1941 at the Lycée Saint-Louis.
 The actor and film director André Charpak was his younger brother.

 During World War II Charpak served in the resistance and was imprisoned by Vichy authorities in 1943.
 In 1944 he was deported to the Nazi concentration camp at Dachau, where he remained until the camp was liberated in 1945.

 After classes préparatoires studies at Lycée Saint-Louis in Paris and later at Lycée Joffre in Montpellier, he joined in 1945 the Paris-based École des Mines, one of the most prestigious engineering schools in France.
 The following year he became a naturalized French citizen.
 He graduated in 1948, earning the French degree of Civil Engineer of Mines (Ingénieur Civil des Mines equivalent to a Master's degree) becoming a pupil in the laboratory of Frédéric Joliot-Curie at the Collège de France during 1949, the year after Curie had directed construction of the first atomic pile within France.
 While at the Collège, Charpak secured a research position for the National Centre for Scientific Research (CNRS).
 He received his PhD in 1954 in nuclear physics at the Collège de France, receiving the qualification after having written a thesis on the subject of very-low-energy radiation due to disintegration of nuclei (Charpak & Suzor).

+He remained politically engaged: in 1972, together with Daniele Amati, he launched a petition against the Vietnam War.
+Several years later, he initiated the Juri Orlow Committee to protest the imprisonment of the human rights activist in the former Soviet Union.

+Charpak married Dominique Vidal in 1953.
+They had three children.
+The pediatrician Nathalie Charpak (born 1955) is his daughter.
+Charpak died on 29 September 2010, in Paris, at the age of 86.